SeismicJulia/Seismic.jl/Modifications.md

 * We show [here](http://seismic.physics.ualberta.ca/docs/develop_SeismicJulia.pdf) the basics of how to fork the main repository, edit it, commit the changes, and make pull requests.

+## Files organization

+New files must be placed in the proper location.
+Source files are organized in the following directories into the /src directory:
+* API/c
+* Imaging
+* Modelling
+* Plotting
+* Solvers
+* Utils

+Tests (see below) must me placed into /test directory, examples into /examples directory and IJulia examples must be placed in examples/IJulia.

 ## Naming conventions

 * Programs: SeisProgramName (eg SeisRadon)